 Ha, except for an overwhelming exposure to Hawaii 5-0 back in the eighties, I have never been to Hawaii.
 I can only imagine.

 Harpsichords do that for me too.
 Okay, not Hawaii; instead, I imagine Mozart doing a jig, okay, dancing fandango to an aria.
 Is there any other association?
-I think of Marriage of Figaro or Eine kleine Nachtmusik, or Twinkle Twinkle Little Star (yup, that was HIM, not your mother).
+I think of the Marriage of Figaro or Eine Kleine Nachtmusik, or Twinkle Twinkle Little Star (yup, that was HIM, not your mother).